SrijanBadhya/Debsoc/Running the PES Debsoc.md

-Your organizing team will have flawed incapable actors (srijan don't call people flawed this way, call their actions flawed), who don't use excel properly, find a way to minimize their fuckups (like google forms with compulsory questions)

  srijan, definitely talk about making sure that one set of people preps while the other debates.
 If a fellow senior adj will take 10 more minutes to show up, make sure that you get a party started with prep so that the delay of this adj is handled smoothly with no inconvenience to the recruits.

 talk about how easy it is to get caught up in the debate once you've taken attendance at the start.
 Extra focus is needed to remember to take attendance everytime a person comes in, so have a book open or something so that this helps remind you.